 Minimum distributions do apply to heirs.
 If you’re considering making your Roth IRA a significant part of your estate, consult an attorney or investment adviser for details on how a Roth inheritance might affect your survivors’ taxes.

 5. Balance your future tax liability

 The biggest and best benefit of a Roth IRA is hidden in plain sight — namely, the ability to choose whether you take your income in retirement tax-free or taxed.

 It used to be said that a regular IRA or 401(k) was wisest because your income tax rate was likely to be lower after retirement.
 It made sense to save pretax and then pay taxes on that income when you withdrew it later in life.
 But shifting political realities have some wondering if we could actually face higher tax rates in retirement.

 Many folks are betting that it’s smarter to pay the taxes now instead of kicking the can down the road and risking higher rates later.
 Regardless, having at least a portion of your retirement in a Roth IRA offers the option of managing your tax liability by diversifying your sources of income.

 It’s important to note that not everyone qualifies to invest in a Roth IRA, and for those who do, there are annual contribution limits.
-For 2013, the upper income limit for single filers is $112,000 for a full contribution.
-Then it starts phasing out, disappearing at $127,000.
-For those who file jointly, the income limit is $178,000 for a full contribution, with an upper limit of $188,000 for a partial one.
+For 2015, the upper income limit for single filers to make a full contribution is $116,000.
+As income increases, the amount that can be contributed diminishes, and goes to zero at an income of $131,000.
+For couples who file jointly, the income limit is $183,000 for a full contribution, with an upper limit of $193,000 for a partial one.

 If you exceed those income limits, you can’t contribute new money to a Roth IRA, but you are allowed to convert money from an existing traditional IRA or other qualified plan to a Roth.